Vietnam.vn - Nền tảng quảng bá Việt Nam

 My life changes

 From the main road, there are more than a dozen small alleys leading to houses made of plywood and old corrugated iron walls.
-We stopped at the house of Ms. Ly Thi Kieu (39 years old).
+We stopped at the house of Ly Thi Kieu (39 years old).

 Previously, her whole family lived on the Mekong River by fishing.
 The fish supply was depleted so the whole family moved to the mainland, rented land here for 180,000 riel/year (about 1 million VND) and made a living by selling scrap metal.

 "Collecting scrap metal is hard but it's okay.
 I heard that people come and go from this neighborhood all the time.
-At first, we didn't have the capital, so we rented land to build temporary houses, and after a few years of doing business, we moved to the front of the "Saigon Bridge".
-When we're well off, we'll move to the city to live" - Ms. Kieu hopes.
+At first, when we didn't have the capital, we rented land to build temporary houses, and after a few years of doing business, we moved to the front of the "Saigon Bridge".
+When we're better off, we'll move to the city to live" - Ms. Kieu hopes.

 The first generation of Vietnamese and the second generation (30 years old and above) here are still very illiterate.
 However, the children of the third generation are fully educated.
 In this small area alone, there are 8 schools for Vietnamese children.